marcostoll/FF-Forms/readme.md

 And the 'message' field has a max length constraints that causes the field (and therefore the whole form instance) to be considered invalid if its value exceeds 1000 characters.
 No constraint was added to the checkbox field 'mail_to_me'.
-But its field type (CheckboxField) comes with a built-in bool constraint restricting its accepted values to generic boolean post expression ('1', 'on', 'yes', and 'true' meaning true / '0', 'off', 'no', 'false', and '' meaning false).
+But its field type (CheckboxField) comes with a built-in bool constraint restricting its accepted values to generic boolean post expressions ('1', 'on', 'yes', and 'true' meaning true / '0', 'off', 'no', 'false', and '' meaning false).

 **Beware**: If you add multiple constraints to a single field, any given data will be checked against this constraints